 - Knowledge of Semiconductor Manufacturing: Understanding the manufacturing process to design chips that can be feasibly produced.

-The most prominent design engineering roles in semiconductor industry include:
+The most prominent design engineering roles in the semiconductor industry include the following:

 Digital Design Engineers are the architects of digital logic circuits.
 They use hardware description languages like Verilog and VHDL to bring complex systems to life.
 They head the creation of processors, memory units, and digital signal processing circuits that power our digital era.